wcsng/wcsng/_pages/Research/5G/mMobile.md

 -->

 ### Abstract
-Beamforming methods need to be critically evaluated and improvedto achieve the promised performance of mmWave 5G-NR in highmobility applications like Vehicle-to-Everything (V2X) communi-cation.
-Conventional beam management methods developed forhigher frequency applications do not directly carry over to the 28GHz mmWave regime, where propagation and reflection character-istics are vastly different.
-Further, real system deployments and testsare required to verify these methods in a practical setting.
-In thiswork, we develop mMobile, a custom 5G-NR compliant mmWavetestbed to evaluate beam management algorithms.
-We describe thearchitecture and challenges in building such a testbed.
-We then cre-ate a novel, low-complexity beam tracking algorithm by exploitingthe 5G-NR waveform structure and evaluate its performance onthe testbed.
-The algorithm can sustain almost twice the averagethroughput compared to the baseline.
+Beamforming methods need to be critically evaluated and improved to achieve the promised performance of millimeter wave (mmWave) 5G NR in high mobility applications like Vehicle-to-Everything (V2X) communication.
+Conventional beam management methods developed for higher frequency applications do not directly carry over to the 28 GHz mmWave regime, where propagation and reflection characteristics are vastly different.
+Further, real system deployments and tests are required to verify these methods in a practical setting.
+In this work, we develop mMobile, a custom 5G NR compliant mmWave testbed to evaluate beam management algorithms.
+We describe the architecture and challenges in building such a testbed.
+We then create a novel, low-complexity beam tracking algorithm by exploiting the 5G NR waveform structure and evaluate its performance on the testbed.
+The algorithm can sustain almost twice the average throughput compared to the baseline.

 <div class="col-sm-9 clearfix">
   <a href="{{ site.url }}{{ site.baseurl }}/images/respic/5G/mMobile_testbed.png"><img src="{{ site.url }}{{ site.baseurl }}/images/respic/5G/mMobile_testbed.png" width="90%" style="float: center" > </a>
 </div>

-We show that mMobile is well designed and can support 5G-NR specifications.
-Especially, it can support a high throughput link with up to 256-QAM constellation with the bit error rate as low as 0.0022 without channel coding.
-The FPGA baseband platform can be used as gNB with a high bandwidth of 400 MHz required for 5G NR.
-We also show that our phased array module can produce the desired beam patterns when measured in an anechoic chamber.
+We show that mMobile is well designed and can support 5G NR specifications.
+We established a link with 240 kHz subcarrier spacing with a bandwidth of 50 MHz.
+The radiated transmit power is fixed to an EIRP of 30 dBm.
+We demonstrate that \name can support a high throughput link with up to 256-QAM constellation with the bit error rate as low as 0.0022 without channel coding.
+We have also verified that our FPGA baseband platform can be used as gNB with high bandwidth of 400 MHz required for 5G NR.
+Finally, we show that our phased array module can produce the desired beam patterns when measured in an anechoic chamber.

 <div class="col-sm-9 clearfix">
   <a href="{{ site.url }}{{ site.baseurl }}/images/respic/5G/mMobile_256qam_beampatterns.png"><img src="{{ site.url }}{{ site.baseurl }}/images/respic/5G/mMobile_256qam_beampatterns.png" width="90%" style="float: center" > </a>